jch254/starter-pack/README.md

 The app contains a 'locked down' Books page which requires a user to log in/sign up before content will be visible.
 The data is read from a local JSON file as this is a only demonstration/starting point.
 In the real world data would be fetched from external APIs (see externalApiService.js).
-The API should check validity of the JWT token and return unauthorised if invalid.
-The app would then prompt the user to log in again.
+Protected routes in the external APIs should check validity of the JWT token and return unauthorised if invalid.
+The app should then prompt the user to log in again.
 This is the perfect companion for AWS Lambda/API Gateway-driven Node.js microservices.
 Separate those concerns!

 ![Main](http://img.jch254.com/Main.png)